-In our country 1 in 5 children are facing food insecurity, this is more than the combined population of New York City, Los Angeles and Chicago.
-During the school week they depend on the federal free and reduced breakfast and lunch programs.
+On Cape Cod, 1 in 6 children are facing food insecurity right here in our communities.
+During the school week they typically depend on the federal free and reduced breakfast and lunch programs.
 However, many of these children go home over the weekend to empty refrigerators and cupboards.
 The impact is profound for these children who often suffer from anxiety because of the fear of not knowing if they will eat over the weekend.

 The effects of hunger on young children are significant and can be seen daily in classrooms.
 The lack of food impacts both physical health and academic development.
 Research shows that children who lack food and nutrition are more likely to have chronic health issues, behavioral problems, anxiety, and poor self-esteem.
 Additionally, lack of food in children contributes to negative effects on academic performance including being tardy or absent from school and even repeating a grade.

 Every week our packing centers are buzzing with a wonderful array of amazing volunteers from all over the Cape.
 These volunteers come to help set up, pack and even deliver the food bags that the children take home over the weekend.
 We are always welcoming new volunteers and are so very thankful for everyone that takes time from their schedules to help us!
 Come join us at one of our packing centers, we would love to have you!

 Sandwich Bourne Rotary club

 St. John’s Church members

 Upper Cape Tech students – NHS, Interact, Student Council